-As of December 31, 2017, we had federal and state net operating loss carryforwards, or NOLs, of \$143.1 million and \$82.4 million, respectively, which if not utilized will begin to expire in 2027 for federal purposes and 2018 for state purposes.
+As of December 31, 2018, we had federal and state net operating loss carryforwards ("NOLs") of \$206.7 million and \$107.4 million, respectively, which if not utilized will begin to expire in 2027 for federal purposes and 2019 for state purposes.
 We may use these NOLs to offset against taxable income for U.S. federal and state income tax purposes.
 However, Section 382 of the Internal Revenue Code, as amended, may limit the NOLs we may use in any year for U.S. federal income tax purposes in the event of certain changes in ownership of our company.
 A Section 382 "ownership change" generally occurs if one or more stockholders or groups of stockholders who own at least 5% of a company's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three year period.
 Similar rules may apply under state tax laws.
 Future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could cause an "ownership change."
 If an "ownership change" has occurred in the past or occurs in the future, Section 382 would impose an annual limit on the amount of pre-ownership change NOLs and other tax attributes we can use to reduce our taxable income, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
+As of December 31, 2018, a Section 382 study has not been performed.
 Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in our retaining less cash after payment of U.S. federal and state income taxes during any year in which we have taxable income, rather than losses, than we would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.